truonghm/sql-problems/review.md

     date ASC
 ```

-Note that is is the preferred solution, as it's more efficient and shorter.
+Note that is is the preferred solution, as it's more efficient, shorter and more readable.

 __Solution 2__: Using join: